• A

 By the end of the course, students are expected to:

-3. be informed of the different attempts at debunking the language myth/language myths (by lay and non-lay speakers alike) and have developed their own ways of evaluating these attempts.
+2. be informed of the different attempts at bolstering and debunking the language myths (by lay and non-lay speakers alike) and have developed their own ways of evaluating these attempts.

-4. be able to pinpoint and reflect on the diverse values/purposes/functions/programmes of activities fostered, enabled or catalysed by the perpetuation of the language myth/language myths and the disenchantment with the myth(s).
+3. be ready to reflect on the diverse programmes of activities enabled or catalysed by the perpetuation of the language myths and the disenchantment with them.

 Organisation